 Rooted in early Taoism, which recognized the energetic nature of all things, there are three main components in a practice class: warm-up stretches to activate Qi, postures with focused breathing to build Qi and cool-down stretches and exercises to circulate Qi to all parts of the body.

-Posture sets progress from easy to challenging with continued focus on deep breathing.
-Students also use visualization techniques to cultivate Qi.
+Posture sets progress from easy to challenging with a continued focus on deep breathing and visualization techniques to cultivate Qi.

-With each posture set, SunDo breathwork changes slightly to allow for greater breath capacity and Qi cultivation.
+With each posture set, SunDo breathwork adapts slightly to allow for greater and greater breath capacity and Qi cultivation.
 Practitioners advance from one level to the next based on the quality of their breathing and postures.

 “What the ancients called